GMOD/jbrowse-components/products/jbrowse-cli/README.md

 ## `jbrowse text-index`

-Make a single-track text index for the given track.
+Make a text-indexing file for any given track(s).

 ```
 USAGE